lain-d/New-York-Concerts/README.md

 Requires REDIS for caching results, if no Redis server is configured results will be stored in memory only.

-Set API key and Redis server in config.js
+Set API key and Redis server as Config Variables JB_APIKEY and REDIS_URL or manually in config.js, other config settings can be modified as well.